On this page

 For most Aussies, their income in retirement comes from a mix of superannuation, Age Pension payments and income from any investment assets.

 Retirees affected by the retirement trap rely on a combination of Age Pension payments and income from their super savings.
-As your assets and super savings increase, the government’s asset taper rate (see Explainer box below) reduces the amount of Age Pension you are entitled to receive.

-According to new research by ETF-provider BetaShares, retirees caught in the retirement trap have an income range between $174 and $2,026 per fortnight.
+According to 2020 research by ETF-provider BetaShares, retirees caught in the retirement trap have an income range between $174 and $2,026 per fortnight.
 For every additional dollar they earn in income, their Age Pension entitlement reduces by 50 cents.

 This effectively halves the value of your additional earnings if you fall into this income range.